scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 This "best PCB" practive has several implications:

-* It limits the number of available paths for endpoint such that only 5 path may be available to a given destination.
+* It limits the number of available paths for endpoints such that only 5 path may be available to a given destination.
 This is especially relevant for
   * Multipathing: you may not be able to use more than five path and no great selection of pats on offer .
   * Unusual path policies, such as geofencing, may not be fulfillable by the limited number of paths on offer.
 * It causes a small number of path to carry all traffic to a given destination, see {{link-load-balancing}}.